-Salivary gland biopsy is the removal of a small piece of tissue or cells from a salivary gland for examination.
+Salivary gland biopsy is the removal of cells or a piece of tissue from a salivary gland for exam.

-There are several pairs of salivary glands in different locations in the mouth:
+You have several pairs of salivary glands in your mouth:

 A biopsy can also be done to: